garrypas/SpecCombine.Normalize/README.md

 CLI args
 ```
---wavelength: the point on the continuum you want to normalise to.
-In the example above I've selected 2000 Angstrom.
-Every object must have the wavelength you specify for this to work (mathcing is fuzzy so as long as it has one that is close it should be ok)
 --csvdir: where your CSV files live
 --fitsdir: where your fits files live
 --output: where you want the parameters.csv file to be outputed (directory must exist)